 Craig T. Albanese, MD, leads the Stanford Children's Health bariatric surgery team.
-Its multidisciplinary group of clinicians is trained to treat the unique needs of bariatric surgery patients.
+It is a multidisciplinary group of clinicians who are trained to treat the unique needs of bariatric surgery patients.
 In addition, the Stanford Children’s Health surgeons and other Center for Healthy Weight team members refine and evaluate new surgical procedures with local, national and international colleagues.

 For more information about bariatric surgery at Lucile Packard Children’s Hospital Stanford, please contact: